turanszkij/WickedEngine/Content/Documentation/ScriptingAPI-Documentation.md

 - Component_Detach(Entity entity)  -- detaches entity from parent (if hierarchycomponent exists for it).
 Restores entity's original layer, and applies current transformation to entity
 - Component_DetachChildren(Entity parent)  -- detaches all children from parent, as if calling Component_Detach for all of its children

+- GetBounds() : AABB result  -- returns an AABB fully containing objects in the scene.
+Only valid after scene has been updated.

 #### NameComponent
 Holds a string that can more easily identify an entity to humans than an entity ID.
 - SetName(string value)  -- set the name